AI Use Cases/Software

 The AI Solution

-Revenue Institute builds a unified AI forecasting engine that ingests real-time telemetry from Datadog, PagerDuty, GitHub, Stripe, Snowflake, and Salesforce - normalizing metrics across different schemas and time intervals - then applies ensemble ML models (gradient boosting + LSTM networks) to predict P1 incident probability 5-7 days ahead, customer churn risk within 30 days, and cloud infrastructure cost spikes within 14 days.
+Revenue Institute builds a unified AI forecasting engine that ingests real-time telemetry from Datadog, PagerDuty, GitHub, Stripe, Snowflake, and Salesforce - normalizing metrics across different schemas and time intervals - then applies forecasting models to predict P1 incident probability 5-7 days ahead, customer churn risk within 30 days, and cloud infrastructure cost spikes within 14 days.
 The system connects directly to your dbt warehouse for clean fact tables, reads CI/CD pipeline signals from GitHub Actions logs, and correlates infrastructure degradation patterns with revenue impact using Stripe subscription data.
 Predictions surface in Slack, Jira, and Salesforce so context lives where teams already work.

 Automated Workflow Execution